 Regarding the state of Pennsylvania, the NCADV reports: “In one day in 2014, 2,498 victims/survivors were served by Pennsylvania domestic violence programs; 252 requests for domestic violence services went unmet.”
 The NCADV further states: “An estimated 19.1% of Pennsylvania women will experience stalking in their lifetimes.”

 Furthermore, the Criminal Defense Lawyer website states: “Under Pennsylvania law, a police officer may arrest a person without a warrant if the officer has sufficient evidence to believe that the person has committed any of the following offenses against a family or household member: 1. involuntary manslaughter, 2. simple assault, 3. aggravated assault, 4. reckless endangerment 5. terroristic threats or 6. stalking.”
 The site further adds: “To make a warrantless arrest under such circumstances, the officer does not have to have observed the person commit the crime; however, the law does require that the officer observe recent physical injury to the victim or some other evidence that corroborates the allegations.”

-Additionally, Criminal Defense Lawyer website mentions that “an officer may also arrest a person without a warrant if the officer has sufficient evidence that the person violated an order of protection from abuse.
+Additionally, “an officer may also arrest a person without a warrant if the officer has sufficient evidence that the person violated an order of protection from abuse.
 Following the arrest, law enforcement must seize any firearms, ammunition, or other weapons used or threatened to be used by the defendant, as well as any other firearms in the defendant’s possession.”

 Domestic violence is a severe crime with grave life-altering consequences.
-Bill Peters at the Peters Law Firm has the ingenuity, tenacity and diligence to build a solid domestic violence defense for you.
+At the Peters Law Firm, we have the ingenuity, tenacity and diligence to build a solid domestic violence defense for you.

-You deserve the best and Peters and as the Peters Law Firm will ensure you have it!
-Contact Bill Peters today about your domestic violence defense!
+You deserve the best.
+Contact us today about your domestic violence defense!